 This remedy comes into play for married couples and those who are divorced.
 A prerequisite to this type of relief is that you were married.
-There must be a marriage, which can include a common law marriage under state law.
+There must be a marriage, which can include a common law marriage under state law and same-sex marriages.

 As explained below, you may be eligible for innocent spouse relief if you file a joint return and you are no longer married to, or are legally separated from, the spouse with whom you filed the joint return.
 You may also qualify if you are still married.

 Innocent spouse relief is complex.
 It can be used as a shield or a sword.
 It is often part of marital or divorce tax planning by one or both spouses.
 These opportunities also raise questions about whether a joint income tax return was only signed by one spouse.

 The article explains what innocent spouse relief is, who qualifies, how to qualify, and what it means for you.

 So if you are wondering “Do I qualify for innocent spouse relief,” this article is for you.
 If you are considering filing for innocent spouse or received a letter from the IRS saying that your current spouse (or former spouse) has done so, this article is also for you.